-These online sportsbooks will be geo-fenced which means although you may be able to view the app in a different state, you will have to be inside VA state lines to put any real money down on an event.
+These online sportsbooks are geo-fenced which means although you may be able to view the app in a different state, you will have to be inside VA state lines to put any real money down on an event.

 Online Sports Betting Sites in Virginia

-Online sports betting sites in Virginia have yet to launch.
-Before they can, the Virginia Lottery must finalize regulations by September 15, 2020.
+Online sports betting sites in Virginia have launched.
+Before they could, the Virginia Lottery had to finalize regulations by September 15, 2020.

 A total of 12 online sportsbooks are allowed in the state.
 Any of the five potential casinos can offer only one online sports betting app, leaving seven online sportsbooks on their own.

-There haven’t been any online sportsbooks striking deals in the state quite yet so it’s hard to say which ones exactly will choose to do business in Virginia.
+There have been online sportsbooks striking deals in the state so it’s easier to predict which ones exactly will choose to do business in Virginia.